A Home from Home

 Thoughts on Food

-There’s two things that drive our food.
+There are two things that drive our food.
 Bold, simple cooking and the best ingredients.
 We do the organisation and heavy lifting to make it look easy – find the best local suppliers, have a fantastic relationship with them and their produce to ensure we have respect for the food we eat, adapt our menu to the seasons and put over a decade’s worth of experience into every dish we serve.
-Luke Hawkins and his team have worked in some of the top restaurants in the UK and France, but that only matters to you because you can be guaranteed that the same care and attention goes into our dinner specials as our full English breakfast.
+Luke Hawkins and his team have worked in some of the top restaurants in the UK and France, but that only matters to you because you can be guaranteed that the same care and attention goes into our dinner specials as our freshly baked breakfast muffins.
 When you love food as much as they do, it doesn’t matter what you’re cooking.

 Thoughts on Accessibility